Welcome to Hogwarts. (It is called Social Media in this universe)

 Facebook rewards effort.
 The more you post, the more exposure you receive.

 The Potter Way: Stay on top of your Facebook page.
 A good approach to start with is crafting two posts per day, and observing where that takes you.
 You may decide to increase frequency based on response.
-Though the key message is to maintain quality… Though, frequency would be of no use if you make the first mistake stated here – broadcasting the same message too often.
+Though the key message is to maintain quality… Though, the frequency would be of no use if you make the first mistake stated here – broadcasting the same message too often.

 Keep the variety alive in the posts you create (quotes, pictures, articles, etc.) in order to keep readers interested and engrossed.